lucasmartiniano6/zipzop/README.md

 Results
 -----
 The ```input.txt``` file is a well-thought and curated text file designed to test compression (jk, it's actually just the entire movie script of Shrek).
-For actual testing we generated txt files of sizes 1e2, 1e3, 1e4 and 1e5 filled them with random sentences (check ```make_input.py``` for how), then we analysed the compression ratio and space saving as the size increases.
+For actual testing we generated txt files of sizes 1e2, 1e3, 1e4, 1e5 and filled them with random sentences (check ```make_input.py``` for how), then we analysed the compression ratio and space saving as the size increases.
 Figures below.

 ![ratio_size](imgs/ratiopersize.png)
 ![space_size](imgs/spacepersize.png)

 Note: ```test_1e6.txt``` is a text file with about 1 million words obtained by the concatenation of 10x ```test_1e5.txt```(which is a list of 100 thousand random sentences).
 By the nature of its construction, it's a large txt file with a lot of repetitions - perfect for compression.
-That's why Zipzop compresses it with a 6.7:1 ratio and 85% space saving.
+That's why Zipzop compresses it with a 6.7:1 ratio and **85% space saving**.
 This shows the power of compression when applied to a big file with a lot of repetitions.

 Nice TODO:
 -----